China's Criminal Detention as a Compulsory Measure under Exigencies: a Comparative Analysis

 including sending the detainee to a detention house immediately,

-interrogating the detainee within 24 hours, notifying the detainees
+interrogating the detainee within 24 hours, notifying the detainee’s

 family or the unit to which he belongs, and notifying the local public